HOOD: Real-Time Human Presence and Out-of-Distribution Detection Using FMCW Radar: Conclusion

 \section{Conclusion}

 This study presents HOOD, a real-time and robust human presence and OOD detection method specifically designed for indoor environments using low-cost $\SI{60}{\giga\hertz}$ FMCW radar.
 By exploiting a reconstruction-based architecture and leveraging radar macro and micro RDIs, HOOD effectively detects the presence of humans in the presence or absence of moving and stationary disturbers.
 As an OOD detector, it accurately identifies and classifies disturbers as OOD when no humans are detected, providing reliable predictions for different human scenarios.
 The evaluations conducted on a dataset collected by the $\SI{60}{\giga\hertz}$ FMCW radar demonstrate the superior performance of HOOD, achieving high AUROC and low FPR95 values.
 Comparisons with SOTA OOD detection methods further confirm the effectiveness of HOOD.
-Moreover, the real-time capability of HOOD enhances its practical utility for various indoor applications.
+Moreover, the real-time capability of HOOD enhances its practical utility for various indoor applications, and its compatibility with Raspberry Pi 3B+ underscores its versatility across different hardware environments.
 Overall, HOOD presents a promising real-time human presence and OOD detection solution with exceptional generalization capabilities.
 A potential extension for the practical implementation of HOOD involves integrating it into a microcontroller, enabling autonomous operation in conjunction with the radar system.
 By embedding HOOD directly onto a microcontroller, it becomes possible to create a self-contained and independent solution for human presence and OOD detection.